 The Library, at its discretion, will make laptop computers and other electronic devices available for patron use inside the library.
 The Library’s laptops may only be used in the Library.
-Laptops are equipped with a tracking feature; removal of a Library laptop from the Library will be considered theft.
+Removal of a Library laptop from the Library will be considered theft.
 All applicable laws will apply.

 Laptops can be checked out from the Computer Desk for 90 minutes.
 The session may be extended if no other patrons are waiting to use it.